Azithromycin vs. Ciprofloxacin: Which Antibiotic Is Better?

 Side effects that Ciprofloxacin may cause include:

-If you suspect any of the following side effects after taking these antibiotics, inform the doctor.
+If you suspect any of the following side effects after taking these antibiotics, inform your doctor.

 Warnings and Precautions related to Azithromycin and Ciprofloxacin: